violoctecia/violoctecia/README.md

 </div>

 Developed 2 commercial projects without using frameworks, both transferred to WordPress for the admin panel.
-I wrote an online store project in Vue + Laravel as a pet project. <br>
+I wrote an online store project in Vue + Laravel as a pet project.
+There are also many other pet projects <br>
 I'm studying to be a web developer.
 Looking for a job as a front-end developer - remotely or in the office in Kazan